nvdla/doc/doc/hw/v1/ias/unit_description.rst

 x is the input data can either come from Convolution Pipeline or SDP M-RDMA;

-bias is the pre-trained parameter which can be one of 3 options:
+bias is a pre-trained parameter which can be one of 3 options:

 a) Register: If bias is unique for entire data cube;